 A distinct emphasis is placed on the exploration of ideas, materials and visual sources in this Art course.
-The development of your individual responses to your own first hand experience start during the first part of year one; you will be encouraged to explore the creative potential of different media and is a priority process.
-The aim of this essentially experimental phase is to encourage you to acquire and develop skills, awareness and concepts.
+The development of your individual responses to your own first hand experience start during the first part of year one; you will be encouraged to explore the creative potential of different media.
+The aim of this experimental phase is to encourage you to acquire and develop skills, awareness and concepts.

 Drawing from observation as a means of investigation and research is an essential aspect of the course and all students will be expected to develop their experience and confidence in this area.
 You will also be encouraged to make connections with the work of other artists and the wider worldwide context of art.
 Throughout the course you will have the opportunity to study selected aspects of art through lectures and visits.

 Projects are introduced by your art tutor in the first phase of the course, this is followed by assignments tailored more to your own particular concerns.
 Our aim, particularly in your first year, is to adopt a flexible approach that can respond directly to your interests, ideas, needs and accumulative experience.

 You will receive continual assessment on your progress and one to one tutorials.
 Your final assessment for your A level is as follows:

 During the first part of the course you will have the opportunity to experience drawing, painting, printmaking and photography.
 This phase provides the basis for one extensive practical project.
 Alongside this work you will be expected to build up evidence of your critical awareness of the wider context of art within culture to complement and inform your practical work.

 Towards the end of the first year you will complete a Mock Exam Assignment.
 This involves a preparation period of approximately ten weeks plus 10 hours unaided supervised time.